Training FAQ’s

 DOES THE REMOTE COLLAR HURT MY DOG?

 Not at all.
-During our first meeting, we will put the remote-collar on your arm and you will feel how mild the stimulation is.
-One common misconception is the remote-collar will burn their skin.
+During our first meeting, we will put the remote-collar on your hand and you will feel how mild the stimulation is.
+Some internet misconceptions are the remote-collar will burn their skin, cause them to become aggressive or ruin the relationship with the owner.
 This is absolutely false.
 Other people think that it is like being shocked with a taser, this is also false.
 We became dog trainers because we LOVE dogs and we would never do anything to harm them in any way!
-Furthermore; we would never do anything to your dog, that we will not do to our own dogs.
+Furthermore; we would never do anything to your dog, that we will not do to our own dogs!

 WILL USING A REMOTE COLLAR RUIN THE RELATIONSHIP WITH MY DOG?